apostolidoum/modeling-behaviour-of-SoC-players/README.md

 This repository contains the code implemented during work on my diploma thesis for the Technical University of Crete, department of Electrical and Computer Engineering, titled
 **Exploiting linguistic data for modeling players’ behaviour instrategic board games**.

+> The complete [thesis text](https://dias.library.tuc.gr/view/86478?locale=en) is available at the Institutional Repository of TUC

 ### Thesis Abstract

 Certain games exhibit social aspects realized often via natural